watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The SRv6 In-network SFC Controller consists of the following three components:

-* Service Function Manager: This component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the Service Segment.
+* Service Function Manager: this component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the Service Segment.
-* SRv6 Policy Manager: This component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
+* SRv6 Policy Manager: this component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
-* Encapsulation Policy Manager: This component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.
+* Encapsulation Policy Manager: this component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

 ## Service Function Manager
 The Service Function Manager is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
 To manage service segments, it utilizes the extensions provided in BGP-LS Service Segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler}}, and defines the following parameters:

 * Behavior: End.AN
-* SID: The SID of End.AN (in IPv6 Address format).
+* SID: the SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.
-* Function Name: Type of network service function
+* Function Name: type of network service function
-* Action: Enable
+* Action: enable
 * TLV:
-    * Specification of the Anycast Segment Group: When deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast segment group SID.
+    * Specification of the Anycast Segment Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast segment group SID.
     * Allows for the specification of unique parameters and context associated with a particular network service function.

 ## SR Policy Manager